Stabilizing a Queue Subject to Action-Dependent Server Performance: Main Results

-\begin{itemize} \item The computation of $\lambda^*$ in (\ref{eq:lambda*}) along with a maximizing threshold $\tau^*$ relies on a {\em finite} search that can be carried out efficiently.
+\begin{itemize} \item The computation of $\onu^*$ in (\ref{eq:lambda*}) along with a maximizing threshold $\tau^*$ relies on a {\em finite} search that can be carried out efficiently.

-\item The theorems are valid for {\em any} choice of service rate function $\mu$ that takes values in $(0,1)$.
+\item The theorems are valid for {\em any} choice of $\mu: \mathbb{S} \to (0, 1)$.
 In particular, $\mu$ could be multi-modal, increasing or decreasing.

-\item The search that yields $\lambda^*$ and an associated $\tau^*$ does not require knowledge of $\lambda$. \end{itemize} \end{remark}
+\item The search that yields $\onu^*$ and an associated $\tau^*$ does not require knowledge of $\lambda$. \end{itemize} \end{remark}

-We point out two key differences between our study and \cite{SavlaFrazz10, savla2012dynamical}.
-The model employed by Savla and Frazzoli assumes that the service time function is convex, which is analogous to our service rate function being unimodal.
+We point out two key differences between our study and \cite{Savla2010Maximally-stabi, Savla2012A-Dynamical-Que}.
+The model employed by Savla and Frazzoli assumes that the service time function is convex, which is analogous to $\mu$ being unimodal in our formulation.
 In addition, a threshold policy is proved to be maximally stabilizing only for identical task workload.
-In our study, however, we do not impose any assumption on the service rate function, and the workloads of tasks are modeled using i.i.d. random variables.\footnote{To be more precise, our assumptions correspond to the case with exponentially distributed workloads.
+In our study, however, we do not impose any assumption on $\mu$, and the workloads of tasks are modeled using independent and identically distributed random variables.\footnote{To be more precise, our assumptions correspond to the case with exponentially distributed workloads.
 However, as mentioned earlier, this assumption can be relaxed to allow more general workload distributions.}